Hathoney/Ling-de-Long/README.md

 <img src="https://github.com/Hathoney/Ling-de-Long/blob/gh-pages/images/IMG_20190628_183502700.jpg" width="48">

-I'd like to tell you a bit about daisy and miley but daisy first 'cos she's been with me the longest and she's the older (and wisest) of the two pooches.
+I'd like to tell you a bit about both daisy and miley... daisy first 'cos she's been with me the longest and she's the older (and wisest) of the two pooches.

 Daisy-doo